- General Student Grievances

-Lynchburg College faculty and staff strive to provide each student with positive educational experiences and helpful services.
+University of Lynchburg faculty and staff strive to provide each student with positive educational experiences and helpful services.
 Even so, it is understandable that complaints will arise from time to time.
 To address and resolve concerns as quickly as possible, all students are encouraged to address complaints to the office responsible for overseeing the area of concern.
-If a student is uncertain about the appropriate contact for a complaint, he/she may submit a written complaint to the Office of the Dean of Students (113 Hundley Hall, Lynchburg College, 1501 Lakeside Drive, Lynchburg, VA 24501-3113; 434.544.8226).
+If a student is uncertain about the appropriate contact for a complaint, he/she may submit a written complaint to the Office of the Dean of Students (113 Hundley Hall, University of Lynchburg, 1501 Lakeside Drive, Lynchburg, VA 24501-3113; 434.544.8226).
 The Vice President and Dean for Student Development or his designee will review the written complaint and contact the student regarding address of the complaint.
 If another college office is better able to address the complaint, then the Vice President and Dean for Student Development or his designee will forward the complaint to that office and notify the student where the complaint was directed.
 A representative of the office receiving the forwarded complaint will then contact the student regarding addressing the complaint.
 Most concerns and complaints can be resolved at the campus level.
-However, after following Lynchburg College procedures, complaints may be filed with the State Council of Higher Education for Virginia (SCHEV) through the student complaint process described on the SCHEV website.
-Contact information for each of the agencies that accredit or approve Lynchburg College academic programs is published in the College’s accreditation website.
+However, after following University of Lynchburg procedures, complaints may be filed with the State Council of Higher Education for Virginia (SCHEV) through the student complaint process described on the SCHEV website.
+Contact information for each of the agencies that accredit or approve University of Lynchburg academic programs is published in the College’s accreditation website.

 Graduate Students are enrolled on a semester basis.
 The PA Medicine Program is a cohort program which will enroll an annual class.
 Students should be aware that withdrawal from a single course will result in dismissal from the program.